new2018ellen/gitskills/readme.txt

-Creatint a new branch is quick
+Creatint a new branch is quick and simple